Cheatham County Vehicle Impound Guide

 Required Documents

-- Proof of insurance: You'll need proof of current vehicle insurance.
+- Proof of Insurance: You'll need to show proof that the vehicle is currently insured.

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest (or for any other reason), you can still get your car back, but you'll need someone else to retrieve it for you.
+If your license is suspended or revoked due to the DUI arrest, you can still have someone else retrieve the vehicle for you.
+They will need:

-- Have someone else pick it up: The person retrieving the vehicle needs a valid driver's license.
+- Their Valid Driver's License: The person retrieving the vehicle must have a valid license.

 Timeline